 You will find another example of soreli jevât in verse 14 ahead.
 Following are two more examples of it, the first taken from Ezechiel 46:1: la puarte […] e cjale a soreli jevât (the door looks to the east; cjalâ, to look); la Slovenie e je a soreli jevât dal Friûl (Slovenia is to the east of Friuli).

 E li al metè l’om che al veve fat: and there he put the man whom he had made.

-Vocabulary: il Signôr Diu (Lord God), butâ fûr (to come forth), fâ butâ fûr (to make come forth), la tiere (earth, ground, land, soil), ogni (every), la sorte (sort, kind), un arbul (tree), il spetacul (sight), dome (only, just), viodi (to see, to behold), bon (good), bogns (good; masculine plural), mangjâ (to eat), la vite (life), l’arbul de vite (tree of life), il mieç (middle), tal mieç (in the middle, in the midst), il zardin (garden), la cognossince (knowledge), il ben (good), il mâl (bad, evil), l’arbul de cognossince dal ben e dal mâl (tree of the knowledge of good and bad).
+Vocabulary: il Signôr Diu (Lord God), butâ fûr (to come forth), fâ butâ fûr (to make come forth), la tiere (earth, ground, land, soil), ogni (every), la sorte (sort, kind), un arbul (tree), il spetacul (sight), dome (only, just), viodi (to see, to behold), bon (good), bogns (good; masculine plural), mangjâ (to eat), la vite (life), l’arbul de vite (tree of life), il mieç (middle), tal mieç (in the middle), il zardin (garden), la cognossince (knowledge), il ben (good), il mâl (bad, evil), l’arbul de cognossince dal ben e dal mâl (tree of the knowledge of good and bad).

 Il Signôr Diu al fasè butâ fûr de tiere ogni sorte di arbui: the Lord God made come forth from the earth every sort of tree (trees).
 The Friulian for tree is the masculine arbul; its plural form is arbui.
 This is not the first time that you are seeing a masculine noun ending in a vowel + l form its plural with i rather than s; you have also encountered il nemâl, i nemâi.